 Your landing page is basically the first page your visitor sees after the user clicks on a link and “enters” your website.

-Often people look for a theme and activate it on their website and try to tweak it according to their needs.
-But there are only a few themes that offer good customization options, so in that case, you need a Page builder, and we will be using the Elementor Page Builder for customizing our landing page.
+Often people look for a theme, activate it on their website, and try to tweak it according to their needs.
+But only a few themes offer good customization options, so in that case, you need a Page builder, and we will be using the Elementor Page Builder for customizing our landing page.

-The sole goal of a landing page is to increase the conversion of a website to reach a campaign goal.
+The sole goal of a landing page is to increase a website’s conversion to reach a campaign goal.
 This conversion goal can be anything ranging from increasing sales, getting more newsletter subscriptions, or ranking higher on search results.

 Your landing page’s most important role is to rank and start pulling in traffic.
 This can be taken care of with good SEO practices and keyword targeting, but even if your users land on your website and bounce off immediately, it defies the whole purpose.
 And that is why we will be paying attention to all the critical details of the landing page and how you can make it conversion oriented.

-Top 10 Checklist for a Well Optimized Landing Page
+Top 10 Checklist for a Well-Optimized Landing Page Creating with Elementor

 - Purpose/Goal: Before creating a landing page, define the goal that you want to achieve with this.
-If you wish to add a landing page to increase conversion or sales, make sure your landing page follows the same goal and does not have any distractions that can divert your user to other pages.
+If you wish to add a landing page to increase conversion or sales, ensure your landing page follows the same goal and has no distractions that can divert your user to other pages.

-- One Primary CTA: The CTA will redirect your visitor towards the final goal you want to achieve with your landing page.
+- One Primary CTA: The CTA will redirect your visitor toward the final goal you want to achieve with your landing page.

 - Lightweight: Do not load up your Landing page with irrelevant content.
-Only add the content that your user would like to know before landing on the page.
-Ask yourself what you would like to know if you were to land on this page.
+Only add the content your user wants to know before landing on the page.
+Ask yourself what you would like to know if you land on this page.

-- Value Proposition: If you have multiple competitors, do consider adding your value proposition.
-The ideal place for this is to include it in the second or third section but do make it clear in the first place.
-You need to convey your USP to your audience, so they feel more confident in signing up for your product/service.
+- Value Proposition: Consider adding your value proposition if you have multiple competitors.
+The ideal place for this is to include it in the second or third section but make it clear in the first place.
+You need to convey your USP to your audience so they feel more confident in signing up for your product/service.

 - Social Proof: Another point you should pay attention to is adding social proof.
 Social Proof helps in boosting your viewer’s buying decision.
 You can do this by adding Customer logos, testimonials, reviews, etc.

 - Images/Videos showing Context of Use: Not everyone likes to read a lot, and when it comes to a landing page, people often have a very little attention span.
-For this, you can grab the attention of your audience using images and videos.
+You can grab your audience’s attention using images and videos.
 Add them appropriately!

-- Content: One thing that you need to work a lot on is fine-tuning the content of your page.
+- Content: You need to work on fine-tuning your page’s content.
 Do not add a lot of content in the sections.
 Also, do make sure your message is clear to your audience.

-- Answer all the questions: Your viewer might have a lot of questions, and if you wish them to convert, you need to answer their questions.
+- Answer all the questions: Your viewer might have many questions, and if you wish them to convert, you need to answer them.
 You can also add an FAQ section to make things more simple.

 - Contact Details: Make it easier for your viewers to reach you.
-Many people prefer to get all their questions answered before signing up for a service or buying the product.
-This can be done by adding contact details, social media profiles, and even adding a live chat feature if that is possible.
+Many prefer to get all their questions answered before signing up for a service or buying a product.
+If possible, this can be done by adding contact details, social media profiles, and a live chat feature.

 This list goes through all the important aspects of a landing page.
 Do make sure you have checked off every item on this list while building your landing page.

-Let’s see how you can build a landing page with Elementor in minutes with the help of PowerPack addon.
+Let’s see how you can build a landing page with Elementor in minutes with the help of the PowerPack Elementor Addon.

 Let’s dive in!